 Congratulations to our Senior Dance team who made it into the finals of the Breakthru Music and Dance Competition run by the Sunshine Plaza.
 They did an awesome job and the finals are on this Saturday 10 June.
 If you can turn up to support them during their performance at 1:30pm, I’m sure they will appreciate it.

 The Night of Talent!

 Our Student Voice did a fantastic job running the third annual Night of Talent last Thursday.
 This night was ‘by the students for the students’ and a huge success with more than 150 guests.
 Congratulations to the winners and runners up who are: Lily Demiruitis, Madeline Bell, Corey Bullard, Mitchell Tidy, Clancy Warner, Liam Hallink, Lincoln McKensie and Lexi Brannigan.
-For more details on the night and all the photos, click here.

 Congratulations to our Kitchen Garden, Hospitality and Agricultural Science students who all did well in the recent Maleny Show.
 Our Agricultural Science students gave presentations, volunteered and won two Grand Champion Ribbons in the Produce Section.
 They also won Grand Champion Plymouth Rock Rooster and came first and second for Plymouth Rock pullets.